gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Just asking."
 Erileine studied him.
-"First Razi catches you stealing, then you start following me around, then you steal that book, then you break into the inn, and now you're---"
+"First Razi catches you stealing, then you start following me around, then you steal that book, then you break into the inn, and now you're—"

 "And now he's making sure no soldiers find you.  *La*, which they certainly will do if you don't keep your voice down."
 Erileine spun